 |STEP Support Programme||

-Free online support programme from Cambridge Mathematics Department in collaboration with NRICH, to help you develop advanced problem-solving skills and prepare for sitting STEP Mathematics examinations.
-This includes online modules for individual study each week and an online discussion forum.
+Free online support programme from Cambridge Mathematics Department & NRICH, to help you develop advanced problem-solving skills and prepare for sitting STEP Mathematics examinations (STEP I required for Engineering at Christ's).
+This includes weekly online modules for individual study and a discussion forum.

 |STEP questions with solutions||The Underground Mathematics website, previously funded by the DfE and based at the University of Cambridge, offers free resources to support the teaching of A level mathematics, as well as selected past STEP questions with fully worked solutions and explanations.|